jdbalistreri/blog/_posts/2019-11-11-starting-a-blog.md

 First, clear writing reflects clear thinking.
 Taking time to reflect on my ideas and publish them will help me clarify what I think and how I made decisions.

 Second, I want to join the public intellectual discourse.
-Everything I've ever learned by reading had to be written by someone.
+Everything I've ever learned by reading has been written by someone.
 I hope this blog serves as a small step toward being a part of the ongoing conversation happening in books, blog posts, tweets, and other forms of public media.

-I'm hoping to post to this blog on a weekly basis, and I'm planning to write my first few posts about my approach to learning as a software engineer.
+My intent is to post to this blog on a weekly basis, and I'm planning to write my first few posts about my approach to learning as a software engineer.
 Stay tuned!

 _Note: I've gratefully used Chase's blogging template to get up to speed quickly, and focus on the content of my blog, instead of the how of setting it up._